 The janitor replied “Mr. President, I’m helping put a man on the moon”

 When you see the bigger picture and have a clear vision, your everyday tasks become much more meaningful and give you a sense of purpose.

 As a customer service professional, you need to understand and cherish the responsibility you’ve been given.
-You’re the voice of your company and one of the primary reference points customers will use to form an opinion about your brand.
+You’re the face of your company and one of the primary reference points customers will use to form an opinion about your brand.

 - Recommended reading: Mindset – Transform Your Brain With The New Science of Empathy

-3. Practice Clarity In Communication
+3. Clarity in Communication

 - Speak your customer’s language and use the terms they understand.

 - Breakdown your emails using bullet points and subheadings.

 - Avoid unnecessarily long introductions or overly formal closings.